CrashOverride85/zc95/docs/Operation.md

 | 5      | Power.
 Left is off, right is on.
 Probably should have labelled that.
 | 6      | Power in.
 Should be centre positive 15v DC
 | 7      | Serial port.
 Currently only debugging output (RS232 level).
 Tip is TX / output from box, Sleeve is ground.
 | 8      | Accessory port.
-Include power, serial and 3x GPIO pins.
+Includes power, serial and 3x GPIO pins.
 See "Accessory port" in misc section.
 Currently not really used by much.
 | 9      | Trigger input 1.
 Shorting either Sleeve or Ring to Tip registers trigger.
 The box can differentiate between S-T and R-T triggers (i.e. each trigger socket can react to two different inputs), however this capability is unused.
 | 10     | Trigger input 2.
 As above, except currently unused.
 | 11     | 2.5mm socket for channel 1 output